Entering First-Year Students

 Housing and Dining

 Project Success students who will be living on campus will be housed on floors together in our recently renovated residence halls All rooms are double-occupancy and the building has laundry and kitchen facilities on the mezzanine, as well as study and social lounges on every floor..
-All meals will be provided during the 5 day workshop and then students will utilize their meal plan once they become active on August 14, 2020.
-Please complete the housing contract, choose the Project Success learning community, and submit the full housing payment of $20 application fee and the $150 initial housing payment (this does not register you for the program, you still have to click on the registration button above).
+All meals will be provided during the 5 day workshop and then students will utilize their meal plan once they become active on August 13, 2021.
+Please complete the housing contract, choose the Project Success learning community, submit the payment of $20 application fee, and pay your enrollment deposit of $100.

 Prior to the program, students will receive communication from Residential Life with details and instructions regarding housing.